 Wheelbase: 2300 mm

 For the 1969 racing season an absolutely new Porsche with 4.5-litre 12-cylinder 382 kW engine was created.
 Ferdinand Piëch relied on the skilfulness of Hans Mezger, who was responsible for the overall construction of the vehicle and its engine.
 The aim was to create the fastest racing car ever.
 Short and long tail versions were parallelly developed, called as the 917 K ("Kurz" = short in German) and the 917 LH ("Langheck" = long tail).
 The first car was assembled in December 1968.
 The first 917 K was finished before the first 917 LH, but LH was first introduced publically.

 Its predecessor, the 908, had a 3-litre flat-8, so some parts of that engine could be used to build the new type 912 12-cylinder.
 Yes, the engine of the 917 is Porsche type 912.
-They had a Porsche model with that name, too, so it sounds a bit confusing.
+There's a Porsche model with that name, too, so it sounds a bit confusing.
 The Porsche type for the 912 car was 902 and 912 was just the marketing name for the product (the same reason for renaming as why the 901 became 911).
 While the flat-6 in the 911 and the flat-8 in the 908 were boxer engines, the flat-12 in the 917 is not a boxer.
 The difference is in the crankshaft design - in the boxer engine every connecting rod has its own crankshaft neck and the pistons in the left and right side of the engine move towards each other and then away from each other, like boxing.
 The crankshaft in the type 912 engine has one neck per two rods, so the pistons cannot "box".